Ways to curb your loneliness as a leader

 Reading Time: 3 minutes

-David FullerRecently I wrote about why leaders are lonely.
+I recently wrote about why leaders are lonely.
 “Great article!” people told me.
 “I get it, but what do I do if I’m a leader who’s challenged by those exact reasons?”

-To refresh your memory, here are the four reasons that business leaders are lonely:
+To refresh your memory, here are the four reasons business leaders are lonely:

 • The buck stops here.
-As leaders, we make tough decisions that affect our employees and we feel that the buck stops with us.
+As leaders, we make tough decisions affecting our employees and feel that the buck stops with us.

 • We can’t take it home.
 Family and friends just don’t get it.
 They don’t understand the complexity of the problems and they feel that they don’t have anything to offer in terms of advice.